$80 Off Any Repair

 Mild to Severe Illness

-If you or your family members frequently experience headaches or flu symptoms, it is time to have the furnace checked.
-Illness could be a result of carbon monoxide leakage from improper combustion.
-It could also be from clogged duct pipes, or mold growth near vents.
+If you or your family members frequently experience headaches or flu symptoms, it is time to have an annual furnace maintenance check-up.
+Illness could be a result of carbon monoxide leakages from improper combustion.
+It could also be from clogged duct pipes or mold growth near vents.

 Furnace Inspection and Maintenance Costs

-DIY preventive maintenance can cost anywhere between $10 to $50 depending upon the type and quality of air filter that needs to be changed.
-If you hire HVAC technicians, expect to pay around $60 to $100 for furnace inspection and maintenance.
+DIY preventive maintenance can cost between $10 to $50 depending upon the filter type and quality of the air filter that needs to be changed.
+If you hire HVAC technicians, expect to pay around $60 to $100 for Denver furnace inspection and preventive maintenance visits.
 While DIY preventive maintenance can save you some money, it is always a good idea to call in qualified HVAC contractors to inspect your furnace.

 HVAC contractors are licensed in the state they are operating in.
 Many of them have years of experience in dealing with different types of furnaces and can provide a much better solution compared to an unqualified person.

-While maintenance isn’t costly, it’s repairs where you will eventually start racking up expenses.
+While maintenance isn’t costly, it’s the repair costs where you will eventually start racking up expenses.

 Here is the average cost of furnace repairs.
-Keep in mind that it will vary from state to state so you need to ask your HVAC contractor before proceeding with any of the following repairs and replacements:
+Keep in mind that it will vary from state to state, so you need to ask your HVAC contractors before proceeding with any of the following repairs and replacements:

 • Blower Motor: $150